Member Login

 Mission, Vision & History

-To be the premier business networking organization dedicated to enriching and advancing the professional lives of women in the jewelry and watch industries.
+To support women in the jewelry and watch industries' advancement and professional development through networking, education, leadership development, and the provision of member services and to be the premier business networking and community-building organization dedicated to enriching and advancing the professional lives of women in the jewelry and watch industries.

 A small group of women with big dreams grows into an international membership organization

 It was an idea born of the belief that women networking with each other could change the world.
-The founders of the Women’s Jewelry Association also believed women could act as mentors, provide scholarships and seed money for new entrants into the industry, and recognize women’s talents and accomplishments.
+Our founders believed women could act as mentors, provide scholarships and seed money for new entrants into the industry, and recognize women’s talents and accomplishments.

 All that and more has come true for this organization built on a dream.